Weber Performer Premium Vs Deluxe

 Weber Performer Premium Charcoal Grill

-The Weber Performer is like the Weber Performer Deluxe in fact, you’ll get nearly all the same features as the Deluxe except for the sear grate and the electric push-start ignition.
+The Weber Performer is a lot like the Weber Performer Deluxe.
+In fact, you’ll get nearly all the same features as the Deluxe except for the sear grate and the electric push-start ignition.
 So, if you’re looking for the same quality but can live without those two things, then maybe the premium is right for you.

 >>Check Weber S210 Review